wp-plugins/spam-hammer/readme.txt

 == Changelog ==

+= 3.9.8.5 =

+* Fix to the "Critical Error #0" bug triggered by SSL with cURL.

 = 3.9.8.4 =

 * Fix to a critical authentication token bug "single character" preventing the chart and counter from working.